 Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.
 However, Ipe species grow in very low densities, with mature trees only occurring once per 300,000 to 1,000,000 square feet (3 to 10 hectares) of forest area.
 This necessitates the clearing of large sections of rainforest trees (most of which are of little commercial value).
 Though uncommon, certified sources of Ipe are available.

 Common Uses: Flooring, decking, exterior lumber, veneer, tool handles, and other turned objects.

 Comments: Ipe is a wood of extremes: extremely dense and durable, as well as extremely difficult to work.
-Its incredible hardness and strength make it well suited for flooring applications, though it is referred to as “Brazilian Walnut” among flooring dealers—but it is in not related to the Walnut in the Juglans genus.
-Ipe has formerly been classified in the Tabebuia genus.
+Its incredible hardness and strength make it well suited for flooring applications, though it is referred to as “Brazilian Walnut” among flooring dealers—though it is not related to true Walnut in the Juglans genus.